for genital herpes simplex

 your pharmacy, supermarket or health food shop.

-Mofetil, cylclosporin and tacrolimus are medicines commonly taken by transplant patients and require close attention.
+Mycophenolate mofetil, cylclosporin and tacrolimus - medicines commonly taken by transplant patients and require close attention.

 Other medicines not listed above may also interact with valaciclovir.